 Also of interest is that Santa Clarita has more people living here who work in computers and math than 95% of the places in the US.

-Santa Clarita is a very ethnically-diverse city.
+Santa Clarita is an extremely ethnically-diverse city.
 The people who call Santa Clarita home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Santa Clarita residents report their race to be White, followed by Asian.
 Santa Clarita also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 31.40% of the city’s residents.
-Important ancestries of people in Santa Clarita include Irish, English, Italian, and Polish.
+People of Hispanic or Latino origin account for 33.50% of the city’s residents.
+Important ancestries of people in Santa Clarita include German, Irish, English, Italian, and European.

 The most common language spoken in Santa Clarita is English.
 Other important languages spoken here include Spanish and Tagalog.